Leinster submit detailed plans to Government for safe return of spectators

 With matches in the Pro14 Rainbow Cup scheduled for the coming weeks, a trial match could take place as early as next month, May 2021.

-Details of the comprehensive plans, which have IRFU approval and are a direct response to the Government’s Rapid Testing Group’s recommendation to immediately implement antigen trial events, were submitted to the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media on Friday, April 9th April.
-They include:
+- Each zone will have their own entry and exit points and facilities.
+Seating will be on the basis of two metres social distancing between each pair and wearing of face masks will be compulsory.

-“Leinster would host a match where a pilot scheme for rapid antigen testing to detect Covid-19 would be trialled with a limited number of two metres socially distant spectators.
+- Any spectator in receipt of a positive antigen result, a Covid-19 PCR test will be organised for them either at the RDS or using the current HSE testing system.
+That spectator and their companion will not be permitted entry to the match.

-“Pre-match antigen testing would take place by appointment and would be on site at the RDS.
-The chosen rapid antigen testing system is EU approved and can successfully detect Covid-19 and all variants of concern.
+Details of the comprehensive plans, which have IRFU approval and are a direct response to the Government’s Rapid Testing Group’s recommendation to immediately implement antigen trial events, were submitted to the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media last Friday.

 Addressing the plans Leinster chief executive Mick Dawson outlined the background to the submission.